r05849032/Four_MVN_test/README.md

 ## [1]  30 100

-# Test the normality by using the four multivariate tests.
+# Test the normality with the four multivariate tests.
 output = Prop.reject(Data, gene.no = 4, replicate.no = 10, significance.level = 0.05)
 output
 ## $P.value